 The long-stay visa category can be broken down into several subcategories:

 This 3-6 or 6-12 month visa is the most popular option for those looking to retire in France or for extended tourism or personal reasons.
 Depending on which length of visa you choose, you will need to provide the French Consulate with various documents including proof of accommodation and your ability to support yourself financially while in France, since you won’t have the right to work with this visa.

-Getting a compliant policy can be quite stressful, but here’s how to make it easy for yourself.
+Getting a compliant policy can be quite stressful, but here’s how to make it easy for yourself to get France visa insurance.
 Let me recommend the services of Fab French Insurance which are both competitive and personalized.
-Fabien and his team are top notch and can get you squared away and answer any questions you have about French visa insurance and the long-stay visa requirements…. in perfect English to boot.
+Fabien and his team are top notch and can get you squared away and answer any questions you have about France visa insurance and the long-stay visa requirements…. in perfect English to boot.